 - Taking OXAYDO with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death.

 - Never give anyone else your OXAYDO.
 They could die from taking it.
-Store OXAYDO away from children and in a safe place to prevent stealing or abuse.
 Selling or giving away OXAYDO is against the law.

 Do not take OXAYDO if you have: